Guillemsc/LinuxMintSetup/README.md

 - Set bottom bar icons to the center.
 - Right click on the Menu icon, Configure, Icon, and select `start-here-symbolic`.
 - Right click on the bottom bar, Panel Settings, Right Zone, and select 16px for colored icon size and symbolic icon sizes.
+- On the bottom bar clock, click it, click Date and Time Settings, and enable the toggle Display the date.

 # Rofi
 - Install through the terminal with `sudo apt install rofi`.